Bulbs or Geophytes?

 Rhizomes tend to grow horizontally right below the surface of the soil.
 Because of their unusual shape, the plant has multiple growing points and can be easily propagated by cutting it into sections.
 Common types of rhizomes include the calla lily and the lily of the valley.

 Tubers are a unique type of plant that doesn’t fit into any traditional category.
-They are characterized as underground growing stems that can be propagated by cutting the tuber into sections and commonly have “eyes” that will sprout to plants that grow at the surface of the soil.
+They are characterized as underground growing stems that can be propagated by cutting the tuber into sections.
+They commonly have “eyes” that will sprout into plants that grow at the surface of the soil.
 Common varieties of tubers include caladium, water lilies, and the unusual potato.